Hawker Hart: Audax

 The Hawker Audax was a Hart variant, designed for army cooperation, seeing much service in the British Empire.
 The first Audax flew in late 1931 and over 700 Audaxes were produced (including export).
 The Audax was similar to the Hart, though had some modifications, including a hook to pick up messages.
-It was armed with a single .303 in (7.7 mm) Lewis light machine gun and a .303 in (7.7 mm) Vickers machine gun and was powered by a version of the Kestrel engine and had a maximum speed of 170 mph.
+It was armed with a single Scarff ring-mounted .303 in (7.7 mm) Lewis gun and a fixed forward-firing .303 in (7.7 mm) Vickers machine gun and was powered by a version of the Kestrel engine and had a maximum speed of 170 mph.
 A number of variants of the Audax were produced, including the Audax India, a tropicalised version of the Audax for service in India and the Audax Singapore for service there.

 Other air forces which also used the Audax included the Royal Canadian Air Force, the Royal Indian Air Force, the South African Air Force, the Royal Egyptian Air Force, the Royal Iraqi Air Force, the Imperial Iranian Air Force, the Straits Settlements and the Southern Rhodesian Air Force.
 During the Second World War the Audax saw limited service in Africa on the Kenya–Abyssinia border during the Second Italo-Ethiopian War.
 The Audax also saw service in Iraq, at RAF Habbaniya, west of Baghdad, after the uprising there, during the Anglo-Iraqi War.
 In the days leading up to that battle crews began to upgrade the Audaxes stationed there, despite having received orders forbidding such actions.
 They fitted some to carry 250 lb bombs instead of 20 lb bombs.

 The Audax ended its service by 1945.
 A derivative of the Audax, the Hawker Hartebeest, a light bomber, was built for the South African Air Force with modifications made from the Audax.
-Sixty-five of these aircraft were built, the majority in South Africa.
+Sixty-nine of these aircraft were built, the majority in South Africa.
 The aircraft saw action in East Africa during clashes against Italy who occupied Abyssinia.

 A.V.
 Roe built 287 Audaxes as part of the RAF expansion scheme during 1935–1937.
 These did not warrant an Avro type number but between 1937 and 1938, Avro built 24 modernised Audaxes for the Egyptian government, powered by 750 hp Armstrong Siddeley Panther VIA radials.
 Acknowledging the amount of redesign work done, these were designated the Avro Type 674.